trantuanngoc/click_attribution/README.md

-# Stream processinig
+# First Click Attribution Analysis

-Assume running an e-commerce website.
-An everyday use case with e-commerce is to identify, for every product purchased, the click that led to this purchase.
+On an e-commerce website, with every product purchased, there's a click led to this purchase.
 Attribution is the joining of checkout(purchase) of a product to a click.
-There are multiple types of **[attribution](https://www.shopify.com/blog/marketing-attribution#3)**; we will focus on `First Click Attribution`.
+There are multiple types of **[attribution](https://www.shopify.com/blog/marketing-attribution#3)**; we will identify on `First Click Attribution`.

 Our objectives are:
  1. Enrich checkout data with the user name.
 The user data is in a transactional database.
  2. Identify which click leads to a checkout (aka attribution).
 For every product checkout, we consider **the earliest click a user made on that product in the previous hour to be the click that led to a checkout**.
  3. Log the checkouts and their corresponding attributed clicks (if any) into a table.

 ## Architecture

-Our streaming pipeline architecture is as follows (from left to right):
+Streaming pipeline architecture is as follows:

 1. `Application`: Website generates clicks and checkout event data.
 2. `Queue`: The clicks and checkout data are sent to their corresponding Kafka topics.